 They also travelled to sources of highly-valued pounamu (greenstone) in the headwaters of rivers draining into Lakes Wakatipu and Wānaka, and on the South Island’s west coast.

 European sealers first arrived in Murihiku in the 1790s.
 They set up camps at various places around the coast, mostly in Fiordland, and introduced the potato.
 A decade or so later whalers also appeared in southern waters.
 In the 1830s they established shore stations in sheltered waters from Moeraki to Tautuku and further south.

 Leaders such as Tūhawaiki and Taiaroa were adept at warding off incursions by northern Māori and at managing relationships with Pākehā, many of whom became bound to Māori families through marriage.

-With the establishment of the shore stations, some Europeans sought to buy Murihiku land, but these dealings were voided by the colonial government which was set up after the Treaty of Waitangi was signed in February 1840.
+With the establishment of the shore stations, some Europeans sought to buy Murihiku land, but these dealings were voided by the colonial government which was set up after the Treaty of Waitangi was first signed in February 1840.
 In June 1840 Major Thomas Bunbury gained the signatures of Ngāi Tahu leaders to the treaty.
-In 1844 the Ngāi Tahu chiefs Taiaroa and Karetai agreed to the sale of the Otago block, opening the way for Pākehā settlement in Otago.
+In 1844 the Ngāi Tahu chiefs Taiaroa and Karetai agreed to the sale of the Otago block, opening the way for Pākehā settlement.

 In the late 1840s the shore whaling stations ran out of whales.
 The Māori population with whom the whalers had intermarried was much depleted by disease, and within a few years of settlers arriving from Scotland in the late 1840s, whaling was finished and Māori were a small minority of the population.
 According to one writer, ‘in the new play about to start, the Ngaitahu and the whalers soon found themselves dismissed from centre stage’.
 1